jbleakl36/PID-Project-Drag-Racer/README.md

 This collection of parts are fully 3-D printed!
 Used in tandem with the gears and the DC Motors to propel the car forward.
 ![Small wheels](https://github.com/jbleakl36/PID-Project-Drag-Racer/assets/112979207/4f03f83c-0f20-4800-8b88-10d253b9f837)

 Wheels are made of acrylic.
-We used a dowery rod for the axle.
-The coasters (parts in pink) are used to keep the wheels from slanting they were challanging to make due to the fact that the dowery rod has an unconventional size that had to be accomidated for.
+We used a dowel rod for the axle.
+The coasters (parts in pink) are used to keep the wheels from slanting they were challanging to make due to the fact that the dowel rod has an unconventional size that had to be accomidated for.

 ### DC Motor, Gears, and Brackets
 ![DC](https://github.com/jbleakl36/PID-Project-Drag-Racer/assets/112979207/899338d7-f561-418d-af17-b26badcfd963)